-A step by step guide to formatting an ebook using a Word document for Smashwords or Kindle
+A step by step guide to formatting an ebook in a Microsoft Word document

-One of the common questions I am asked is about how to get the right formatting for an ebook for Kindle or Smashwords.
+One of the common questions I am asked is about how to get the right formatting for an ebook for Kindle, Smashwords or Draft2Digital.

 While many think it is difficult or even tiresome trying to get a manuscript passed by Smashwords, the truth is that it is very easy.